What are platform integrations?

 - If no match is found, a new Mainstay Contact will be created, with the Salesforce CRM ID.

-- See Import Error Dictionary for other common situations.
+- See Error Dictionary below for other common situations.

 Sync Results